 - In Episode 4, at a Christmas party she was holding on her estate, Sayoko tries to get Belldandy drunk... with enough booze to make even the strongest Hard-Drinking Party Girl keel over with alcohol poisoning!
 Sadly, Sayoko finds out the hard way that Belldandy Never Gets Drunk, and then cracks open a bottle of Spirytus, the world's most potent liquor that is "192 proof, 96% alcohol by volume".
 One whiff of it sends the drunk broad backwards onto her brother, Aoshima.
 Before she spews all over him and his tuxedo, a quick shot of the outside where the Christmas tree is seen... and Aoshima is heard screaming in the distance.

-- Azumanga Daioh spoofs this by cutting to random shot of the show's logo during the actual act.
+- Azumanga Daioh spoofs this by cutting to random shot of the show's logo (said screen also features Chiyo-chan and her dog) during the actual act.

 - Tengen Toppa Gurren Lagann creatively deals with this, when Simon is overcome by emotionally-charged nausea in a fight during his nervous breakdown over Kamina's death, by giving us a closeup on his face until the crucial moment and then cutting to an outside shot of Spiral Energy spewing from Lagann's mouth due to backflow.
 Later, after Lagann has gone berserk, run off, and ejected him into the rain, he is seen sprawled on the ground, coughing up the last of it.
 (Is it any wonder that Lagann ended up on the junk heap not long after?
 Not a fun cleanup job for Leeron.)

-- In Higurashi no Naku Koro ni episode 17, Shion can be heard vomiting into the toilet, and we cut to her slumped over it.
+- In Higurashi: When They Cry episode 17, Shion can be heard vomiting into the toilet, and we cut to her slumped over it.
 Considering that she had recently been tortured by having three of her fingernails torn out/off, her reaction was understandable.

-- Pretty Sammy: This happens to Mihoshi in episode 2 of the OAV, after Chihiro, who was going in severe karaoke withdrawals, kicks her in the stomach.
+- Pretty Sammy: This happens to Mihoshi in episode 2 of the OVA, after Chihiro, who was going through severe karaoke withdrawals (don't ask), kicks her in the stomach.
 Before she vomits, it cuts to the next scene.

 - When Spirit in Soul Eater is asked by his daughter Maka to spend a Saturday together (which was really because she lost a bet) he gets so over-excited that he starts vomiting, but it's censored by a big circle with a skull on it.
 Oddly, this made it look worse because the position of the circle (between his legs while he's facing away) makes it look like he's flashing his own daughter.